findmypast/icingaweb2-module-graphite/README.md

 Enable the graphite carbon cache writer: http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/monitoring-basics#graphite-carbon-cache-writer

-The monitored host or service then needs to have custom vars of the form vars.graphite_keys =["load1","load5"] where load1 and load5 represent perfdata stats you want to see that are written to graphtite.
+All perfdata metrics will be automatically included as graphs however if you just want a sub set the host or service then needs to have custom vars of the form vars.graphite_keys =["key1","key2"] where key1 key2 represent perfdata stats you want to see.

 ## Installation